How to Transfer Car Insurance to a New Car: Step-by-Step Guide

 Important: Don't rely on grace periods as your primary strategy.
 Some states require proof of insurance for registration, and you could face penalties for driving uninsured if you have an accident during the grace period.

-Grace Period Disclaimer: Grace periods don't guarantee coverage if you have an accident.
+Grace period disclaimer: Grace periods don't guarantee coverage if you have an accident.
 Contact your insurer immediately to avoid any gaps in financial protection.

-Best practice: Contact your insurer before or immediately after purchasing your new car to avoid any coverage gaps.
+Best practice: Contact your insurer before or immediately after purchasing your new car to avoid coverage gaps.

 Compare Auto Insurance Rates